Casperento/casperento.github.io/_posts/2022-07-30-downloading-videos-with-multi-threaded-youtube-dl.md

 tags:
 - utils
 ---
 Today I'd like to share a trick I've learned to download videos faster using [_youtube-dl_](https://youtube-dl.org/).
 The _youtube-dl_ tool is a command-line utility to download videos from YouTube.
-But sometimes, when you try to download a large video (something like >=200MB of size), you might face a download time of 40 minutes or more, even when your common download speed is high (around 10mb/s).
+But sometimes, when you try to download a large video (something like >=200MB of size), you might face a download time of 40 minutes or more, even when you're used to download files of the same size faster.
 So, after researching some solution for this, I've found out that the best option is to use multiple threads to download the video content.

 First you need to have _youtube-dl_ installed on your machine.
 Follow the [official installation guide](https://github.com/ytdl-org/youtube-dl#installation) and you're done.